What Are Overtime Violations?

 Employers Not Paying Overtime

-Since the 1930s, a majority of U.S. employers have a legal obligation to pay qualifying employees overtime wages for working over 40 hours in a single workweek.
+Since the 1930s, a majority of U.S. employers have had a legal obligation to pay qualifying employees overtime wages for working over 40 hours in a single workweek.
 What started as an economic stimulus program is now an employee’s right.
 However, despite overtime pay being part of employment law, some employers attempt to dodge their legal obligation through various means.
 When it comes to employers not paying overtime, workers may have a legal case.
 To determine whether they should approach a legal professional, employees should first educate themselves on overtime violations and how to protect their rights.

 How Does Overtime Work?